Sabrina-Moore/Showcase-Repo/README.md

 <!-- GETTING STARTED -->

 ## Getting Started
-This feature was designed using React Native and Expo with the IOS system in mind.
+This prototype is run using React Native, Expo and Mac's Xcode simulator.
+The prototype has better compatibility with IOS, but works on Android.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-### Prerequisites

-To run this react native code, you will need to use the Expo Go app on your phone or a simulator like Xcode on mac computer.

-You will also need Visual Studio Code (or another IDE application) to be able to open and run the code.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Installation

-To Shawn, do they need to clone our repo?
-How will they access the demo?

 1. Install the Expo app on your phone.
 Download here for IOS and here for Android.
+2. Make an Expo account.
-2. Install Node.js
+3. Install Node.js
-3. Clone this repository
+4. Clone this repository
-4. Install project dependencies
+5. Install project dependencies
-5. Run the code
+6. Run the code
-6. Open your Expo Go app
+7. Open your Expo Go app

 <p align="right">(<a href="#readme-top">back to top</a>)</p>